ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Function Pointers.md

 Tutorial
 --------

-Remeber pointers?
+Remember pointers?
 We used to point to an array of chars then make a string out of them.
-Then things got more intersting when we learned how to control these pointers.
+Then things got more interesting when we learned how to control these pointers.
-Now it is time to do something even more intersting with pointers where we point them to functions then call these functions using a pointer.
+Now it is time to do something even more interesting with pointers where we point them to functions then call these functions using a pointer.

-### Why Pointing to a Function?
+### Why point to a function?

-The first question that may come to your mind is why would we use pointers to call a function when we can simply call a function by its name: `function();` - that's a great questions!
+The first question that may come to your mind is why would we use pointers to call a function when we can simply call a function by its name: `function();` - that's a great question!
 Now imagine the `sort` function where you need to sort an array.
 Sometimes you want to order array elements in an accending order or decending order.
 How would you choose?
-Function Pointers!
+Function pointers!

-### Function Pointers Syntax
+### Function Pointer Syntax

     void (*pf)(int);

 I agree with you.
-This definetly is very, or so you may think.
+This definitely is very complicated, or so you may think.
 Let's re-read that code and try to understand it point by point.
 Read it inside-out. `*pf` is the pointer to a function. `void` is the return type of that function, and finally `int` is the argument type of that function.
 Got it?
 Good.

 Let's insert pointers into the function pointer and try to read it again:

     char* (*pf)(int*)

-again:
+Again:
 1. `*pf` is the function pointer.
 2. `char*` is the return type of that function.
 3. `int*` is the type of the argument.

 Ok enough with theory.
-Let's get ours hands dirty with some real code.
+Let's get our hands dirty with some real code.
 See this example:

     #include <stdio.h>